huaminghuangtw/Evergreen-Notes/Permanent-Notes/focus-is-about-saying-no.md

 > _[“You're not focused enough unless you're mourning some of the things you're saying no to.” — James Clear](https://jamesclear.com/3-2-1/january-04-2024)_

-> _“What focus means is saying 'no' to something that you believe with every bone in your body is a phenomenal idea.
-You wake up thinking about it, but you say 'no' to it because you're focusing on something else.” — Jony Ive_
+> _“What focus means is saying ‘no’ to something that you believe with every bone in your body is a phenomenal idea.
+You wake up thinking about it, but you say ‘no’ to it because you’re focusing on something else.” — Jony Ive_

 > _[“We are kept from our goals not by obstacles but by a clear path to lesser goals.” — Robert Brault](https://www.goodreads.com/quotes/875504-we-are-kept-from-our-goal-not-by-obstacles-but)_

 > _“Develop the habit of [letting small bad things happen](https://tim.blog/2007/10/25/weapons-of-mass-distractions-and-the-art-of-letting-bad-things-happen/).
-If you don't, you'll never find time for the life-changing big things, whether important tasks or true peak experiences.” — [@ferriss4hourWorkweekEscape2011]_
+If you don’t, you’ll never find time for the life-changing big things, whether important tasks or true peak experiences.” — [@ferriss4hourWorkweekEscape2011]_

 > _“What we choose to focus on and what we choose to ignore—plays in defining the quality of our life.” — [@newportDeepWorkRules2016]_